 Lessons for life

 Learning to cook is a great life lesson, especially for older kids who are becoming more and more independent.
-Pick a dish a week over the summer holidays to teach them how to cook… by the time they’re fully grown and off to uni or moving out, you won’t have to worry about them going hungry!
+Teaching the basics of cooking shouldn’t be overlooked but it needs to be fun as well.
+Pick a dish a week to teach them how to cook…and by the time they’re fully grown and off to uni or moving out, you won’t have to worry about them going hungry!

 Whatever you decide to make, check out our fantastic range of kitchen equipment at wilko.com